abi4010132/NLP-Final-Project/README.md

 python main.py
 ```
 This script will perform the whole process from data cleaning to model evaluation.\
-If this does not work for you, the process is also reproducable by following the individual steps listed below.
+The process is also reproducable by following the individual steps listed below.
 ### Individual steps
 #### Data cleaning
 The data cleaning can be done by running the 'clean_data.py' file in your terminal as follows: